 Is Silicone Safe?

-Silicone is a synthetic polymer that contains bonded silicone, oxygen, and other elements like carbon and hydrogen.
-Silicone is generally formed into a flexible, rubberlike plastic, which has a number of properties useful in any commercial kitchen.
-Known for its low toxicity and high heat resistance, silicone has a variety of uses.
+Silicone is a synthetic polymer that contains bonded silicon, oxygen, and other elements like carbon and hydrogen.
+Silicone is generally formed into a flexible, rubberlike plastic, which has several useful applications in any commercial kitchen.

 Is Silicone Safe for Food?